 Ev, Ray, and Eileen with us at our “pageant wedding” in October of 2002 in Winter Park, FL

 We were, and I did and they were, so I asked him if he’d like to write a Guest Post.
 And here we are.
-The rest is his story, except for Italicized Items--those are my notes:
+The rest is his story of how we made the Ritz Carlton Blueberry Muffins, except for Italicized Parentheticals–those are my notes: